acfinspace/Spacelibraryoftales/docs/miyoshiakachi/reflections.md

 # Reflections

-> Entry for the YC 119 New Eden Capsuleer Writing Contest for the Poetry category.
+> Entry for the YC119 New Eden Capsuleer Writing Contest for the Poetry category.

 I see myself, the man of flesh
 I see the capsuleer